6 Day Tasmania in Circle F6

 - Attractions, entry fee’s and National Parks passes provided

-- The only additional expenses incurred are 4 x evening meals & and any spending money
+- Additional expenses incurred are 5 x evening meals & and any spending money.

 All prices are in AUD.
 Valid from 1/9/2020-30/6/2022